-Students wishing to complete high school in less than four years, after obtaining parent approval, should consult with their Guidance Counselor.
-When deemed appropriate and feasible by the principal, a student may be allowed to graduate after the successful completion of all graduation requirements.
+Students wishing to complete high school in less than four years should consult with their Guidance Counselor.
+When deemed appropriate and feasible by the Principal, and with parental approval, a student may be allowed to graduate after the successful completion of all graduation requirements.

 The cumulative grade point average of those students who satisfy their graduation requirements in less than 8 semesters of high school study will be computed and assigned a class rank designation.
-Students who elect to pursue an accelerated program of studies shall not be discriminated against in the assignment of a rank in class, and in corresponding selection of valedictorian and salutatorian.
+Students who elect to pursue an accelerated program of studies shall not be discriminated against in the assignment of a rank in class, and in corresponding selection of Valedictorian and Salutatorian.